Record every ride

 Record every commute!

-We recommend opening the app on every ride around town.
-You can leave it on standby to save battery power.
+We recommend opening the app on every ride around town — leave it on standby to save battery.
+We don’t recommend mountain biking or riding that could cause severe impacts or vibrations.

 Yes!